-- f) For each water take, a flow meter must be installed and maintained and must: - i. be located on the abstraction line: - ii. have a pulse counter output traceably calibrated to plus or minus (+/-) five (5) percent or better; and - iii. be capable of providing daily water use as well as pulse counter data. - h) A record of the daily water volumes abstracted and rates of water abstracted must be maintained and provided to the Regional Council and Project Iwi Partners on request.
+- c) The taking of surface water set out in clause (a) must occur at the locations shown on the Accommodation Works Plans included in the 'Notices of Requirement for a Designation and Application for Resource Consents' dated 1 November 2022 'Volume III Drawings and Plans'. - d) The taking of surface water must occur at a rate of not more than ten (10) percent of the stream discharge on any particular day measured at the flow metres required by clause (e). - e) The taking of surface water must cease when a Regional Plan minimum flow level is reached, except that for the Koputaroa Stream water abstraction must cease when the Manawatū River is below 12,240L/s. - f) For each water take, a flow metre must be installed and maintained and must: - i. be located on the abstraction line; - ii. have a pulse counter output traceably calibrated to plus or minus (+/-) five (5) percent or better; and - iii. be capable of providing daily water use as well as pulse counter data. - g) A record of the daily water volumes abstracted and rates of water abstracted must be maintained and provided to the Regional Council and Project Iwi Partners on request.